Event Tent Schedule

 9 AM

-Emilee will again lead a Hatha Yoga class.
-This gentle yoga practice helps to revitalize the body and mind to promote overall strength and well-being.
-“Yoga is a great way to prevent injuries and decrease recovery time physically, while meditation and breath work help with focus and emotional resilience.
-These skills are helpful in the cave and beyond,” she says.
+This gentle Hatha yoga flow helps revitalize the body and mind to promote overall strength and wellbeing.
+“Yoga is a great way to prevent injuries and decrease recovery time physically, while meditation and breathwork help with focus and emotional resilience.
+These skills are helpful in the cave, and beyond,” she says.
+These classes unite your breath and body – offering a variety of poses accessible to all ages and experience levels.
+We will focus on poses that encourage strength, flexibility, balance, and relaxation.
+Bring a mat and treat yourself right by exploring the world of yoga this weekend!

 Please bring a yoga mat or towel as well as some water.